AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 Before continuing with this tutorial it is recommended to have a good understanding of [schemas and how union schemas aggregate fields](../../xdm/schema/composition.md#composition-example).
 The [Experience Data Model (XDM) overview](../../xdm/home.md) offers more general information if required.

-To install the Power BI application integration, users must first have acquire the following Platform permissions:
+To install the Power BI application integration, users must first have acquired the following Platform permissions:

 - Query Service Manage
 - Manage sandboxes permission

 To learn how to assign these permissions, please read the [Access Control](../../access-control/home.md) documentation.

 You must also have a Power BI account.
 To create an account navigate to the [Power BI homepage](https://powerbi.microsoft.com/en-us/).
-Users for this Power BI account must also have the **Create workspace** setting enabled within the Power BI settings within Tenant settings of the Power BI admin portal.
+Users for this Power BI account must also have the **Create workspace** setting enabled within Power BI settings.
+The **Create workspace** setting is found within Tenant settings of the Power BI admin portal.
 If your account is provided by your Tenant or employer, contact your respective admin to get this setting enabled.

 ![Power BI Admin portal create workspace settings.](../images/power-bi/create-workspace-settings.png)